 If you’re dealing with a cat that seems to crave your attention all the time, try thinking outside the box.
 A needy cat may decrease its demands if you offer “some mental enrichment and physical activity,” according to Dr. Neilson.
 For example, try “creating a treasure hunt around the house with treats, or moving furniture around, so they have new things to investigate,” she says.
 You might also install a window perch, where your cat can become a “bird watcher.”

 Cat daycare could also help your needy cat, according to Woodard.
 “Have someone come to your home and spend some quality time with your cat so he or she receives more attention,” she says.
+Some cats that are clingy due to separation anxiety may benefit from taking pet CBD oil, a natural hemp supplement that reduces stress and inflammation.
 Another option: “Teach your cat to enjoy trips to a friend’s or family member’s house where someone is home to enjoy the cat’s company during your workday.”

 While all cats could benefit from these stimulating diversions, your feline might also require a more fine-tuned approach, depending on its personality.
 Many felines fall under the “Midnight Meower,” “Laptop Lounger” or “Garfield Gobbler” profiles: